gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'cs_params' parameter MAY be present and specifies the parameters for the counter signature algorithm.
 This parameter is a CBOR array, which includes the following two elements:

-     - 'sign_alg_capab', encoded as a CBOR array.
-Its elements are the COSE capabilities for the counter signature algorithm indicated in 'cs_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).
+     - 'sign_alg_capab', with the same encoding as defined in {{ssec-token-post}}.
+The value is the same as in the Token Post response where the 'sign_parameters' value was non-null.

-     - 'sign_key_type_capab', encoded as a CBOR array.
-Its elements are the COSE capabilities for the COSE key type used by the counter signature algorithm indicated in 'cs_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).
+     - 'sign_key_type_capab', with the same encoding as defined in {{ssec-token-post}}.
+The value is the same as in the Token Post response where the 'sign_parameters' value was non-null.

    * The 'cs_key_params' parameter MAY be present and specifies the parameters for the key used with the counter signature algorithm.
-This parameter is a CBOR array.
-Its elements are the COSE capabilities for the COSE key type used by the counter signature algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).
+This parameter is a CBOR array, with the same non-null encoding and value as 'sign_key_parameters' of the {{ssec-token-post}}.

   * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
 This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.
 If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.